You asked; we delivered.

 The ability to use images to aid in participant recognition was really helpful.
 The new feature has saved us time in analysis – allowing us to quickly see consumer ranking

 How does the Ranking Order Question work?

 Simply define the items that you want participants to sort.
-These can be images, as above, or text based ideas or concepts.
-Then add your question, telling participants what you are looking for.
+These can be images, as above, or text-based ideas or concepts.
+Then add your question to the mobile research platform, telling participants what you are looking for.
 They can then ‘drag-n-drop’ the items into the order they choose.

 How can you use the Ranking Order Question?

 There are no limits.
 You can use the question in as many ways as you can use the Together™ platform.
 One key way is in innovation research, asking participants to rank order product concepts, attributes and features, new flavours, packaging design or even product names.